wave-squareAlphaHive On-Chain Signatures Verification in Move

 1. Call the verify method in Move.
 All inputs are represented in bytes in hex format:

-Secp256k1 non-recoverable signature (64 bytes)
+Secp256k1 non-recoverable signature (64 bytes)arrow-up-right

 1. Generate a key and sign a message.